BHT-Math/Benchmarking-Multi-Tenant-Architectures-in-PostgreSQL/README.md

 * Have `kubectl` working to connect to the cluster

 We recommend to use a Python environment like `conda create -n bexhoma python==3.11.9 ipython`.

+To fully reproduce the results, you will need a strong node for hosting PostgreSQL (64 cores, 512 GB RAM).
+It is addressed by `BEXHOMA_NODE_SUT="cl-worker11"` in the scrips.
+You will also need a strong node for hosting the tenants (drivers).
+It is addressed by `BEXHOMA_NODE_LOAD="cl-worker19"`and `BEXHOMA_NODE_BENCHMARK="cl-worker19"` in the scrips.

 ## Installation